 If you would like to sign up for one of the Metallic Crypto Debit Cards, you can use this link to receive $25 USD when you stake $500 worth of CRO or more.
 This will give you access to the Tier 2 Ruby Steel Debit Card which offers 2% cashback and 100% CRO cashback returns on your Spotify subscription.

 Alternatively, you can manually input the following code when you sign up:

 By staking $500 CRO or higher, you will not only receive access to the benefits of these debit cards but we will both earn 25 USD (Currently valued at about 34 AUD) to top up your debit card or invest in other cryptos.

 If you’d like to increase your crypto security by purchasing a hardware wallet, I recommend using Ledger and Trezor.
 These are two of the most reputable hardware wallet providers.

-If you you would like to learn more about crypto or competitors to Crypto.Com, I have this following posts to give you a more comprehensive overview of the crypto space.
+If you would like to learn more about crypto or competitors to Crypto.Com, I have the following posts to give you a more comprehensive overview of the crypto space.